Stadler FLIRT: Sweden

-MTRX ordered six Flirt EMUs for inter-city operation between Stockholm and Gothenburg.
+VR Snabbtåg Sverige (then MTRX) ordered six Flirt EMUs for inter-city operation between Stockholm and Gothenburg.
 They are very similar to the Norwegian units, maximum 200 km/h, but have more comfortable seats aimed for longer distances, and a small café area.
 The first unit was delivered in November 2014.
 They started customer operation in March 2015.

-Transitio in 2014 signed an agreement with Stadler, CAF and Bombardier, that these three companies are chosen to get orders for regional and local trains during 2015–2021.
-Transitio is a train purchasing company owned by the regional transport authorities in Sweden.
-The rolling stock chosen was ER1 which was delivered from 2020.

 Switzerland

 The Swiss Federal Railways were Stadler's first customer for the FLIRT when they ordered 42 units with options for 100 more in September 2002.
 The first vehicle was delivered in 2004 for the use on the Stadtbahn Zug.

-Meanwhile, the Swiss Federal Railways have ordered a total of 117 units that can be broken down into 4 different types that differ in their equipment for driving in neighboring countries.
-The base version is the RABe 523 that is used on the Stadtbahn Zug and the RER Vaud.
+Meanwhile, the Swiss Federal Railways have ordered a total of 117 units that can be broken down into four different types that differ in their equipment for driving in neighboring countries.
+The base version is the class RABe 523 that is used on the Stadtbahn Zug and the RER Vaud.
 These 43 4-section units can only be used within Switzerland.
 The 30 RABe 521 and 14 RABe 522 are versions that can also be used in Germany and France respectively.
-They also consist of 4 sections and are used on the Basel S-Bahn.
+They also consist of four sections and are used on the Basel S-Bahn.
 The last version is the Italy-capable RABe 524/ETR 150 that is used on Treni Regionali Ticino Lombardia (TILO) services in Ticino and northern Italy.
-The first 19 units of this type to be delivered were 4 sections long, and were followed by eleven units ordered that six-sections long and are additionally equipped with the ETCS Level 2 train control system.
+The first 19 units of this type to be delivered were four sections long, and were followed by eleven units ordered that six-sections long and are additionally equipped with the ETCS Level 2 train control system.